KeigoAlexTanaka/Active-Record-Snack-Attack/README.md

 ### `has_many` and `belongs_to`

-Now to actually link these models together we just need two easy things.
+Now to actually link these models together we need two things:

 `app/models/brand`

 ```ruby
   class Brand < ApplicationRecord
     has_many :snacks